Rajith84/API_Automation/Readme.md

 7.Browse the loaction where you dowloaded the project

-## Step to run the project
+## Step to run the project from eclipse
 ## One method
-1.Go to POM.XML IN  project FINRA_API_Assignment and verify for the assocaited depedences and plugin 1.Go to  runner  class in scr/main/java of the project FINRA_API_Assignment 2.Change the features path with your feature path or loaction(right click on feature->properties->path or loaction) 3.Go to testrunner class right click run as JUnit test
+ 1.Go to testrunner class right click run as JUnit test
 ## Running through Command line
 1.Run->cmd->(Go the path where it present)
 2.mvn test